ericseppanen/crates_io_analyzer/README.md

 <!-- more -->

 Why do I care about these things?
 There are a few reasons, but mostly this is a discussion about security and trust.
-Supply-chain attacks are unfortunately a real problem, and a compromized developer computer or a stolen crates.io token could allow a malicious package to be published and incorporated into a lot of downstream programs.
+Supply-chain attacks are unfortunately a real problem, and a compromised developer computer or a stolen crates.io token could allow a malicious package to be published and incorporated into a lot of downstream programs.

 How quickly a malicious package would be detected depends a lot on how obvious the code change is.
 Not many people are likely to notice if a file is changed only in the published crate-- as developers we tend to assume that the upstream repository is the code that was published.